 - The Commission on Graduates of Foreign Nursing Schools (CGFNS) in Philadelphia, PA is one of two credentialing organizations accepted by the State of Illinois for RN licensure.
 Phone: (215) 349-8767 ext.
-476. Some resource tools include their CES Application Instructions Handbook and fee schedule
+476. Some resource tools include their CES Professional page and fee schedule

 - The Education Records Evaluation Service, Inc. in Sacramento, CA is the other credentialing organization accepted by the State of Illinois for RN licensure.
 Phone: (916) 921-0790